dladd/pyFormex/sphinx/install.rst

 Prerequisites
 -------------

-In order to install an official release package of |pyformex|, you need to have the following installed (and working) on your computer:
+In order to install an official release package of pyFormex, you need to have the following installed (and working) on your computer:

 **Python** (http://www.python.org)
    Version 2.4 or higher (2.5 is recommended).
 Nearly all Linux distributions